Code-Institute-Submissions/flask-training-calendar/README.md

     * Unregistered users do not have access to any area of the site other than login and register routes
     * Registered users cannot access information relating to a user whom they are not following.
     * Only a user who creates a run can edit/delete the run or mark it as complete.
-    * Only a user who creates a comment can edit it
+    * Only a user who creates a comment can edit it.
-    * Only the user who creates a comment or the user whose workout the comment is attached to can delete it
+    * Only the user who creates a comment or the user whose workout the comment is attached to can delete it.

-A bug was found on safari where the input date field on adding/editing a workout does not show a datepicker.
+When testing on safari I realised the input date field on adding/editing a workout does not show a datepicker.
 It requires the user to input a target date in the correct format.
-This is a bug I have yet to find a solution for.
+I have yet to find a solution for this.

 Originally the form to add a workout only accepted dates from the current date on so a user could not plan a workout with a date in the past.
 However this caused issue if a user wanted to edit a completed run with a date in the past.
 I felt it was better to remove the neccessity to enter a date in the future as users also may want to enter details of a workout they've already completed.